playframework/playframework/documentation/manual/gettingStarted/IDE.md

 PLAY_EDITOR="http://localhost:63342/api/file/?file=%s&line=%s"
 ```

-## Netbeans
+## NetBeans

 ### Generate Configuration

-Play does not have native [Netbeans](https://netbeans.org/) project generation support at this time, but there is a Scala plugin for NetBeans which can help with both Scala language and sbt:
+Play does not have native [NetBeans](https://netbeans.org/) project generation support at this time, but there is a Scala plugin for NetBeans, which can help with both Scala language and sbt:

 <https://github.com/dcaoyuan/nbscala>

-There is also a sbt plugin to create Netbeans project definition:
+There is also a sbt plugin to create NetBeans project definition:

 <https://github.com/dcaoyuan/nbsbt>